 Note: If you plan to use a GPS navigation system or online mapping service, please use in conjunction with the driving directions we provide below.

-All-Outdoors Goodwin Canyon trips usually start at 9:00 am, but keep in mind that meet times may vary.
+All-Outdoors Goodwin Canyon trips usually meet between 8:00 am & 9:00 am, but keep in mind that meet times may vary.
 Please refer to the information sent to you in your Trip Confirmation email, check with your group’s organizer, or contact our office.

 Take Hwy 120 to the Knights Ferry / Stanislaus River Park turnoff (11 miles east of Oakdale and 30 miles west of Sonora).
 Travel 1/8 mile on Kennedy Road to Sonora Road.
 Turn north on Sonora Road and travel 1/4 mile.
 The paved parking lot we use is called "Knights Ferry Recreation Area" and is located on the east side of Sonora Road (across the street from another dirt parking lot).
 Turn into the Recreation Area and make the first left where you will be greeted by All-Outdoors guides.
 If you have crossed the river, you have gone too far.

 We encourage you to print and use our driving directions and not rely strictly on GPS navigation.
 GPS / cellular service is limited to nonexistent in outlying areas.

 Driving Distances and Times to Meeting Place From: